The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 13. Safety of Funds

-When you trade the ES you are trading with a Commodity Futures Trading Commission (CFTC) regulated and National Futures Association (NFA) member firm which is subject to the customer segregated funds rules laid out by the US government.
+When you trade the ES and MES you are trading with a Commodity Futures Trading Commission (CFTC) regulated and National Futures Association (NFA) member firm which is subject to the customer segregated funds rules laid out by the US government.

 Even with regulated US Forex firms, funds are not considered segregated, so if a regulated firm goes bankrupt clients funds are not offered the same protections as they are in the futures market.

-Many ES futures traders only track the ES market and find it is the only chart they need to follow.
+Many ES and MES futures traders only track the ES and/or MES market and find it is the only chart they need to follow.
 There are always opportunities and great volume throughout the trading day.
 When large institutions or traders want to take a position in the market or hedge a portfolio they usually turn to the futures markets to get this done quickly and efficiently.
 Therefore, why not trade the market the “Big Boys” trade?

 Most traders agree that individual stocks and therefore, the market as a whole follow the futures indices, and not the opposite.
 In fact, many stock traders will have an Emini futures chart up next to the stock they are following.
 As a stock or Forex trader you may need to scan dozens of stocks or currency pairs for opportunities.
 Many times specific stocks fall out of favor so volume and, therefore opportunities dry up and traders are forced to find a new stock to trade.